adamggrim/Moonbeam/README.md

 ## Variations

-`Moonbeam` supports two color models—HSB and RGB.
+`Moonbeam` supports two color slider modes—spectrum (HSB-based) and gradient (color mixing-based).

-- For HSB sliders, you can bend saturation or brightness in specific sections to improve legibility:
+- For spectrum sliders, you can bend saturation or brightness in specific sections to improve legibility:

-- With RGB sliders, you can create a precise gradient between two colors:
+- With gradient sliders, you can create a precise mix between any two colors:

 `Moonbeam` also offers two slider thumb styles—capsule and circle.

 - For capsules, you can customize by width and height:

-- For circles, you can customize by width:
+- With circles, you can customize by width:

-## Example (HSB)
+## Example (Spectrum)

-This example demonstrates how to create an HSB slider using `Moonbeam`.
+This example demonstrates how to create a spectrum slider using `Moonbeam`.

 1. **Create the slider**